What Causes Dead Skin Cells to Build Up? Plus, How to Get Rid of ThemFebruary 07, 2023

 Using the Wrong Moisturizer

 While not using the right moisturizer can cause dry skin, so can the weather.
 Dry, arid climates and cold, frigid temperatures lack humidity.
 While this may sound like a great thing for your hair, it’s not ideal for your skin.
-The climate can end up causing your skin to lose hydration, which can — as explained above — trap dead skin cells underneath and cause a buildup.
+The climate can end up causing your skin to lose hydration, which can, as explained above, trap dead skin cells underneath and cause a buildup.
 Keep moisturizers on hand and consider sleeping with a humidifier to boost your skin’s hydration.

 If you have a skin condition like eczema or psoriasis, you may experience an increased buildup of dry, dead skin cells.
 This can be made worse by harsh soaps, sun exposure and low-humidity climates.
-If this is the reason for your dead skin cell buildup, be sure to consult with a dermatologist who can give you personalized advice on how to deal with the dryness.
+If this is the reason for your dead skin cell buildup, be sure to consult with a dermatologist who can give you personalized advice on how to deal with it.

 The same way dry, arid climates can suck the moisture from your skin, so can excessive sun exposure.
-Do your best to stay out of the sun’s harsh rays and always apply and reapply SPF as directed to keep your skin protected.
+Do your best to stay out of the sun’s harsh rays and always apply and reapply broad-spectrum SPF as directed to keep your skin protected.